craftcms/docs/docs/4.x/extend/plugin-guide.md

     Example: `composer require acme/craft-thinginator`, not `composer require acme/craft-super-advanced-thinginator-by-acme`.

     ::: warning
-    Your plugin’s name _must not_ begin with “Craft” or an include an [edition](plugin-editions.md)-sounding word like “Lite”, “Plus”, or “Pro”.
+    Your plugin’s name _must not_ begin with “Craft”, or include an [edition](plugin-editions.md)-sounding word like “Lite”, “Plus”, or “Pro”.
     :::

 ### Private Plugins